svhawkins/B-Minor-Compiler/README.txt

 added grammar rule for auto keyword in type declarations

+unary negation and binary subtraction are two seperate operations for ast purposes unary plus and binary addition are two seperate operations for ast purposes

 *************
 features:
 driver function has -t option (eventually)

-all _print functions have new function struct_fprint, that prints to a given file stream:
+all <struct>_print functions have new function <struct>_fprint, that prints to a given file stream:

 void expr_fprint(FILE* fp, struct expr* e);
 void type_fprint(FILE* fp, struct type* t);